 Objectives and learning outcomes of the module

-- Provide a contemporary perspective on Japan & Korea’s socio-economic development and the implications for managerial decision making
+on Japan and Korea’s socio-economic development and critically discuss the implications for International Business.

 Method of assessment

 - Essay: 2,500 words (30%)